jkosem/jk-portfolio/ipfs-mobile.md

 * Designed and recruited for and conducted the research with three different cohorts
 * Developer community engagement
-* Designing and facilitating workshops and co-creation sessions
+* Designing and facilitating workshops and co-creation sessions with stakeholders and community members
 * Interface and interaction design

 ## Approach